 Net Working Capital Formula Example

 To better illustrate how to calculate net working capital, we’ll use an example featuring hypothetical assets and liabilities.
-This particular scenario uses yearly numbers to determine what the sample business’s finances will look like at the end of the year.
+This particular scenario uses yearly numbers to determine the sample business’s finances at the end of the year.
 Many financially conscious businesses, however, calculate net working capital every month or every quarter.

 Current Assets Available For Coming Year

 - Cash on hand: $300,000

 - Inventory: $800,000

 Current Liabilities Owed For Coming Year

 - Portion of long-term debt due this year: $50,000